-Please note: Training take place on an adhoc basis and if WARC is not running a course to meet your convenience one of Training Partners in the region may be able to accommodate you.
+Please note: Training takes place on an adhoc basis and if WARC is not running a course to meet your convenience one of Training Partners in the region may be able to accommodate you.
 Please Contact us for details.

 If you’re not in the North West area and are looking for an in person course, the RSGB maintains a list of places throughout the UK that offer Amateur Radio Licence training courses alongside a list of examination centres.

 The specifications for the Foundation, Intermediate and Advanced exams can be found on the RSGB website.